all-birds birds

 photo Dave Menke US Wildlife

 Breeding season is April to May.
 They breed in mixed wooded areas usually near open space.
-Likes oaks and pinewoods as well as
+They like oaks and, pinewoods as well as gardens.

 Nests are built in trees or shrubs, sometimes in a tree cavity.
-Both adults will build a nest with twigs, strips of bark, grass, weeds, feathers, rags and paper.
+Both adults will build a nest with twigs, grass, strips of bark, feathers, rags, and even paper.
+Mud may be used as mortar.

-Blue Jays can have more than one brood.
+Blue Jays can have more than one brood in a season.
 The female will incubate 4 to 6 eggs.
 Eggs are smooth and glossy.
 They can be pinkish, green, bluish, or pale olive.
 They are specked with brown, olive or purple.

 Food and Feeders